 NYS Guidelines: Every effort should be made to administer medications outside of the school setting.

 When this is not possible, all medications to be taken by a student while in school must be accompanied by a prescription from their health care provider.
-Download the Parent and Healthcare Provider’s Authorization for Administration of Medication in School and School Activities form
+Download the Parent and Healthcare Provider’s Authorization for Administration of Medication in School and School Activities form.
+If you wish your child to receive any over-the-counter medications during school hours, use this form.

 All medications are to be brought in a properly labeled container labeled with the student’s name, name of the medication, dose and strength, what it is being given for, time medication is to be given and the student’s grade.
 This applies to all medications including those sold “over-the-counter” such as Tylenol (acetaminophen) or Motrin and Advil (ibuprofen).